How to Stop Wasting Your Free Time

 Whatever activity you decide to do, make sure you know why you’re doing it.
 This way, even if you’re stressed out and don’t feel like doing it, you can still choose to do something that matters to you.
 You might feel like skipping out, but that larger “why” will compel you to follow through.

 This is also the difference between binge watching a show that you’re barely paying attention to versus watching an engaging show you love because you want to know what happens next.
+You’re intentionally watching because it’s enjoyable versus watching because you don’t know what else to do.

 Related: How to Build Healthy Habits